khansubhan95/Stocks-Chart/README.md

 The project uses MongoDB to store data so make sure you have it installed.
 Use the MONGO_URI to access a DB from the app.

 ##Deployment
 This application was deployed on gomix.
 To deploy, create a GitHub repository, push the project to the repo.
 Create a new gomix application, and import the repo into it by going to project_name > Advanced Options > Import from GitHub .
 Do this process everytime, you change your repo.
+Copy contents of .env to env.

 **MONGO_URI**
+Use a third party service like [mLab](https://mlab.com/) to make a MongoDB database and note down the access point.
+Insert this URI into the mongo variable in .env

 ##Builtwith
 1. [socket.io](http://socket.io)